Getting Started with FiftyOne Enterprise#

 Import your data#

-The example code below shows the basic pattern for creating new datasets and populating them via the FiftyOne Enterprise Python SDK:
+The example code below shows the basic pattern for creating new datasets and populating them directly from cloud storage via the FiftyOne Enterprise Python SDK:

 import fiftyone as fo